-Situation Script

-Kind reminder of Name, we expect, thank you.

-what we expect

-(Golden Rules) Taylor, we expect everyone to listen, thank you.

-Praising to Name, thank you for and following our Golden
+Situation Script Kind reminder of Name, we expect, thank you. what we expect (Golden Rules) Taylor, we expect everyone to listen, thank you.
+Praising to encourage positive choices Name, thank you for and following our Golden Rules.
+Charlie, Thank you for listening and following our Golden Rules.

-encourage positive Rules.

-choices

-Charlie, Thank you for listening and following our Golden

-Rules.
 That helps everyone to learn.

-Giving a verbal Name, I'm asking you for the first time

-warning Nume, I in asking you for the first time in

-Jude, I'm asking you for the first time to stop shouting out in

-class.

-Stating the Name, if you continue tothen

-consequence

-Charlie, if you continue to talk to your friend then you will have to move and complete the missed learning in your

-playtime.

-play time.

-Acknowledging a Thank you for making a good choice.
-That helps everyone to

-positive choice learn.

-made.

-Child is not I am stopping this conversation now.
-I am going to walk away

-following instructions, and give you a chance to think about your behaviour choice.
-I know that when I come back we can have a respectful
+Giving a verbal warning Name, I'm asking you for the first time Jude, I'm asking you for the first time to stop shouting out in class.
+Stating the consequence Name, if you continue tothen Charlie, if you continue to talk to your friend then you will have to move and complete the missed learning in your playtime.
+Acknowledging a positive choice made.
+Thank you for making a good choice.
+That helps everyone to learn.
+Child is not following instructions, answering back or displaying rude behaviours.
+I am stopping this conversation now.
+I am going to walk away and give you a chance to think about your behaviour choice.
+I know that when I come back we can have a respectful conversation.'
+Using restorative What happened? questions to What were you thinking and feeling at the time? resolve conflict.

-answering back or conversation.'

-displaying rude

-behaviours.

-Using restorative What happened?

-questions to resolve conflict.
-What were you thinking and feeling at the time?
 Who has been affected?

-resolve conflict.
 What needs to happen to put things right?
 What could you do differently in the future?

-· ·

-Supporting I wonder

-Engagement I imagine

-I notice

-Team Teach I am holding your arm to guide you and keep you safe.

-phrases to choose

-from depending on I care about you too much to let you do this.
+Supporting I wonder Engagement I imagine I notice Team Teach phrases to choose I am holding your arm to guide you and keep you safe. from depending on the situation.
+I care about you too much to let you do this.
+Pause I can see something has happened I can see you are angry I care about you and I'm here to help.

-the situation.
-Pause

-I can see something has happened

-I can see you are angry

-I care about you and I'm here to help.

 Talk to me How can I help Let's go and

 Useful transition language When then

-language First then
+First then

 Now next

-Affective statements When you I feel What I need you to do is
+Affective statements When you I feel

+Statements What I need you to do is